Wednesday, April 5, 2017

 Solution: We needed hooks for jackets, and enough of them for six people's worth of jackets.
 I loved the Pinterest pictures of the lockers for each person in the family, but I didn't think the locker style was quite right for us.

 Problem: With six people living in a house, comes six people's worth of shoes, and other than the floor or a box, we didn't have any place to put them.
-The usually ended up all over the floor.
+They usually ended up all over the floor.

 Pinterest